EN

 • Rethinking the economy (combination of ESG)

-As a fund of funds, this financial product invests in investment that are managed by other investment managers.
+As a fund of funds, the Fund invests in investments that are managed by other investment managers.
 Anthos therefore requires that the investment managers of these external investment funds demonstrate to Anthos that the underlying investments do not significantly harm the sustainable investment objectives of the respective external investment funds.
 Anthos also identifies and monitors the potential adverse impacts of the investment funds this financial product invests in by assessing the ESG investment practices implemented by the external investment managers of these investment funds, and more specifically obtaining information from them on the potential adverse impacts they make through their investment fund’s underlying investments.

-The investment objective of this financial product is to invest capital in impact investing strategies across a wide range of investment styles and deliver Eurozone Core CPI Inflation + 3%.
-This financial product will invest indirectly in impact investing, by participating in investment funds.
+The investment objective of the Fund is to invest capital in impact investing strategies across a wide range of investment styles and deliver Eurozone Core CPI Inflation +3%.
+The Fund will invest indirectly in impact investing, by participating in investment funds.
+This financial product may also invest in ETF’s.

 External investment funds eligible for consideration for this financial product should be assessed as a "Professional" or "Leader" in Anthos' ESG score.